EXEMPT: No

 TRAVEL:

-• This job requires routine travel (driving) within the Salinas Valley area and occasional driving and other travel to perform advocacy tasks and attend training.
+• This job requires routine travel (driving) within the Salinas Valley area, occasional driving, and other travel to perform advocacy tasks and attend training.
+As well, expect daily travel from both House of Peace locations